wimmuskee/mangrove/README.md

 ./mangrove-crawler.py -s <source>
 ```

 Sources can be defined in the config file as sections.
+The source is equal to the config section header, and the configuration part needs to correspond to the collection name in the collections database table.
+Usually, the section header is equal to the collection name.
 Here's an example for source "wikipedia_nl" with comments:
 ```Ini
 [common]
 # common configuration to be used by all sources